-- Smart Cities: Imphal was ranked 10th among the 13 cities which got selected in the 23 Fast Track Cities competition under SCM.
-Imphal Smart City Limited (ISCL) which was incorporated on 25th November, 2016, with its Project Management Consultant (PMC), IL & FS Township & Urban Assets Ltd. and Pvt.
-Limited are in the process of preparing DPRs for 6 priority projects - i.
-Integrated Command and Control Centre (ICCC) project including City Surveillance, Integrated Traffic Management System (ITMS), E-Challan application against Traffic rule violation, Automatic Number Plate Recognition (ANPR) System, and Speed Violation Detection (SVD) - ii.
-ICT based Solid Waste Management - iii.
-Imphal Citizen Service Platform (ICSP)-Mobile app and Web-based citizen service platform - iv.
-Pedestrian Precinct Development - v.
-West River front Development on Imphal River - vi.
-Installation of E-Toilets - Swachh Bharat Mission (SBM): Out of 27 (twenty seven) towns of Manipur, all 27 ULBs are declared as Open Defecation Free (ODF).
-In the Swachh Survekshan-2018, Kakching Municipal Council was awarded as Cleanest Town in North East India, Mayang Imphal Municipal Council as the Best Citizen Feedback with Kumbi Municipal Council in third place.
-15,979 nos. of Individual Household Latrine (IHHL) has been constructed, while 1,269 are in progress.
-Also, 22,871 applications have been approved and 146 Public Accessible Toilets has been updated to Google Map. - Project under 10% Lump Sum Scheme: The following are the project taken up under the Scheme: - i.
-Construction of Shopping Complex at Sugnu - ii.
-Construction of Tombisana Market - iii.
-Construction/ Upgradation of Road - iv.
-Mayang Imphal Water Supply Scheme - Deen Dayal Antyodaya Yojana-National Urban Livelihood Mission (DAY-NULM): DAY-NULM aims to reduce poverty and vulnerability of the urban poor household by enabling them to access gainful self-employment and skilled wage-employment opportunities resulting in an appreciable improvement in their livelihoods on a sustainable basis by building strong grassroots level institution for the poor.
-The components under the scheme includes Social Mobilization & Institution Development (SM&ID); Employment through Skills Training & Placement (EST&P); Self-Employment Programme; Shelter for Urban Homeless; Support to Urban Street Vendors and Capacity Building for ULBs
+- ➤ Project under 10% Lump Sum Scheme: The following are the project taken up under the Scheme:

+- i.
+Construction of Tombisana Market

+- ii.
+Construction/ Upgradation of Road

+- iii.
+Mayang Imphal Water Supply Scheme

+- Deen Dayal Antyodaya Yojana-National Urban Livelihood Mission (DAY-NULM): DAY-NULM aims to reduce poverty and vulnerability of the urban poor household by enabling them to access gainful self-employment and skilled wage-employment opportunities resulting in an appreciable improvement in their livelihoods on a sustainable basis by building strong grassroots level institution for the poor.
+The components under the scheme includes Social Mobilization & Institution Development (SM&ID); Employment through Skills Training & Placement (EST&P); Self-Employment Programme; Shelter for Urban Homeless; Support to Urban Street Vendors and Capacity Building for ULBs.

-Under DAY-NULM, about 307 Women Self Help Groups (SHGs) have been formed and being matured.
-27 Area Level Federations have been formed to oversee the functioning and protect the interests of the SHGs.
-Under the Mission, 4(four) Skill Training Provider (STPs) in Healthcare, Apparel, Chemical and Petrochemical and Tourism & Hospitality Management and Retail have been enpanelled for imparting skills training to the urban poor of the state.
-Accordingly, 371 numbers of trainees have been trained, 107 beneficiary are undergoing training.
+Under DAY-NULM, about 234 Women Self Help Groups (SHGs) have been formed and being matured.
+4 Area Level Federations have been formed to oversee the functioning and protect the interests of the SHGs.
+Under the Mission, 3(three) Skill Training Provider (STPs) in Healthcare, Apparel, Chemical and Petrochemical and Tourism & Hospitality Management and Retail have been enpanelled for imparting skills training to the urban poor of the state.
+Accordingly, 70 numbers of trainees have been trained, 22 beneficiary are undergoing training.

-- NLCPR (Cluster B, Solid Waste Management Project) : Management of Solid Waste on regional basis (Cluster-B) in Manipur comprising of 7(seven) ULBs viz., Thoubal, Lilong Thoubal, Wangjing Lamding, Yairipok & Shikhong Sekmai Municipal Council and Heirok & Andro Nagar Panchayats under NLCPR scheme has been approved by the Ministry of DONER, Government of India - Jawaharlal Nehru National Urban Renewal Mission (JnNURM) : Under the JnNURM, four (4) projects viz., Nambul River & Naga Nalla Riverfront Project (under implementation), Comprehensive Drainage for Imphal City Project (Approved), Solid Waste Management Project at Lamdeng (upgraded from its present State of "Waste to Compost" to "Waste to Compost & Energy" purely on Public Private Partnership mode) and Integrated Water Supply Scheme for Imphal City.
+- ➤ Non Lapsable Central Pool of Resources (NLCPR) (Cluster B, Solid Waste Management Project): Management of Solid Waste on regional basis (Cluster-B) in Manipur comprising of 7(seven) ULBs viz., Thoubal, Lilong Thoubal, Wangjing Lamding, Yairipok & Shikhong Sekmai Municipal Council and Heirok & Andro Nagar Panchayats under NLCPR scheme has been approved by the Ministry of DONER, Government of India.
+Vehicles, Dust Bin, etc. were procured during 2019-20. - ➤ Jawaharlal Nehru National Urban Renewal Mission (JnNURM): Under the JnNURM, 2(two) projects viz., Nambul River & Naga Nalla Riverfront Project and Solid Waste Management Project at Lamdeng (upgraded from its present state of "Waste to Compost" to "Waste to Compost & Energy" purely on Public Private Partnership mode) which was a capacity of treating 100 MT of waste per day

-10.3.2 Town Planning:
+11.3.2 Town Planning: